The Grace Street Project.

-Within our 800m2 building, eight versatile spaces will offer opportunities for learning, recreation, and connection.
-From interactive workshops to social gatherings, a cutting-edge youth tech hub, training and educational studios, co-working areas and a hosted community lounge, these spaces are designed to empower and connect individuals of all ages and backgrounds.
+Our 800m² facility will house eight versatile spaces designed to support learning, recreation, and connection.
+From interactive workshops and social gatherings to a state-of-the-art youth tech hub, educational studios, co-working areas, and a welcoming community lounge, every aspect is tailored to empower individuals across all ages and backgrounds.

 A group of adults looking and talking to a woman holding a baby